We invite you to join us in worship, in prayer, and in friendship.

 Maureen can tell you a story of how she has

-Maureen passed away nine years ago.
+April 25, 2026.
+Sister Maureen passed away almost ten years ago.
 She was

 the Pastoral Associate here at Saint John's for